 Stain Solution is ideal for protein and tannin stains, such as wine, coffee, ink, grass, urine, blood, and old, set-in stains such as pit stains.

-Rinse well by running cool water through the item until the water is no longer soapy.
+- Rinse well by running cool water through the item until rinse water is no longer soapy.